carlosp420/nymphalidae_diversification/MS.md

 In this study, we used a time calibrated genus-level phylogenetic hypothesis for Nymphalidae butterflies [taken from @wahlberg2009] to investigate patterns of diversification.
-We applied MEDUSA [modelling evolutionary diversity using stepwise AIC, @alfaro2009; @harmon2011], a recently developed statistical method, to study the diversification pattern of Nymphalidae butterflies.
+We applied MEDUSA [modelling evolutionary diversification using stepwise AIC, @alfaro2009; @harmon2011], a recently developed statistical method, to study the diversification pattern of Nymphalidae butterflies.
 MEDUSA fits likelihood models of diversification into a time calibrated tree and